Constantine I Coins: A Collector’s Reference

 Are they rare?

-As a group, no. Common bronze types turn up in every dealer’s stock.
+As a group, no. Thirty-one years of output from fifteen-plus mints produced enormous volumes.
+Common bronze types appear in virtually every ancient coin dealer’s stock.
 But specific issues can be genuinely scarce — London mint coins (mint closed c.
-325), certain gold multiples, and some experimental types are hard to find.
+325), early gold multiples, certain experimental types, and the silver coinage have limited survival.

 How do I tell Constantine I from Constantine II?

 The obverse legend.
 Constantine I uses IMP CONSTANTINVS or CONSTANTINVS AVG.
 His son, as Caesar, uses CONSTANTINVS IVN NOB C (“Junior, most noble Caesar”).
-After becoming Augustus in 337, Constantine II’s coins use CONSTANTINVS MAX AVG — but by then the father is dead, so there’s no overlap.
+After becoming Augustus in 337, Constantine II’s coins use CONSTANTINVS MAX AVG — but by then the father is dead, so there’s no overlap in practice.

 GLORIA EXERCITVS with two soldiers and two standards.
-Struck everywhere, in massive quantities, from the early 330s.
+Struck everywhere, in vast quantities, from the early 330s.
 SOLI INVICTO COMITI Sol types from c.
-310–318 run a close second.
-Both go for under $10.
+310–319 are a close second.
+Both available for under $10 in decent condition.

 Did Constantine put Christian symbols on his coins?

-Rarely.
-A few issues show the chi-rho on helmet crests or the labarum standard, from as early as c.
-315, with more prominent use from the 320s.
-The coinage remained predominantly secular.
-The transition reads more in what disappears (Sol Invictus drops out by c.
-318–320) than in what appears.
-Overtly Christian coin types came under his sons.
+Rarely during his lifetime.
+A few issues from as early as c.
+315 show the chi-rho on helmet crests or military standards, with more prominent use from the 320s.
+But the coinage remained predominantly secular and military.
+The real shift reads more in what disappears — Sol Invictus types end by c.
+320 — than in what replaces them.
+The explicitly Christian types came mainly after his death, struck by his sons.

 RIC VII (Bruun, 1966) for 313–337 AD.
 RIC VI for earlier issues.
-Online, OCRE gives you searchable access to the same data for free.
+RIC VIII (Kent, 1981) for posthumous issues.
+Online, OCRE gives you searchable access to the same data at no cost.

-What about the VRBS ROMA and CONSTANTINOPOLIS coins?
+What are the VRBS ROMA and CONSTANTINOPOLIS coins?

 Commemoratives from c.
 330 marking Constantinople’s founding.
 VRBS ROMA: helmeted Roma / she-wolf and twins.
-CONSTANTINOPOLIS: personified city / Victory on prow.
+CONSTANTINOPOLIS: personified city with a reversed spear / Victory on prow.
 Both common, $8–25 in VF.
 Often collected as a pair.

 Where should I buy?

-VCoins and MA-Shops for fixed-price from professional dealers.
-CNG, Roma Numismatics, and Heritage for auction with broader selection. eBay has volume but carries higher fake risk for less experienced buyers.
+VCoins and MA-Shops for fixed-price purchases from professional dealers with return guarantees.
+CNG, Roma Numismatics, and Heritage for auction with broader selection.
+CNG’s biweekly e-auctions always include Constantinian material. eBay has volume but carries real fake risk for less experienced buyers.

 Resources